 Health and Safety policy

-The National Portrait Gallery is committed to ensuring the health, safety and welfare of all staff, contractors, visitors and members of the public.
-The Board of Trustees and the Director of the National Portrait Gallery recognise that legal requirements for health and safety set only a minimum standard and are committed to achieving best practice in health and safety wherever possible.
+The National Portrait Gallery is committed to ensuring the health, safety and welfare of all staff, volunteers, interns, freelancers, partners, visitors and members of the public (note1).
+The Board of Trustees and the Director of the National Portrait Gallery recognise that legal requirements for safety set only a minimum standard and are committed to achieving best practice in safety wherever possible.

-The Health and Safety Policy is made available to all staff, including freelancers, volunteers and interns.
-This policy has been approved by the Board of Trustees, signed by the Chairman and a copy of it is given to every new employee.
+The Safety Policy is made available to all staff, including freelancers, volunteers and interns .
+This policy has been approved by the Board of Trustees, signed by the Chairman and by the Director as the person with executive responsibility for health and safety.
+A copy of this policy is given to every new employee.

 - Part one is a summary statement of intent, which outlines the Gallery’s commitment to provide a successful health and safety management system.

-- Part two designates the organisation required to implement the policy.
+- Part two outlines the organisational arrangements required to implement the policy.

-- Part three includes the detailed arrangements made by the Gallery to manage health and safety.
+- Part three outlines the detailed arrangements made by the Gallery to manage health and safety.

-In addition there are numbers of supporting documents, which can also be found on the All Staff ‘O’ drive at O:\GoverningTheGallery\ComplyingWithLegislation\HealthAndSafety
+In addition there are detailed supporting documents, which can also be found on the All Staff ‘O’ drive at O:\Policies and Strategies\HealthAndSafety

-This policy is reviewed annually at the Health and Safety Committee and will be reviewed again by Trustees in 2016.
+This policy is reviewed annually at the Health and Safety Committee and was last reviewed by Trustees in July 2014.

-Part 1: Health and Safety Policy statement‘Health, Safety and Welfare’ is of prime importance to the National Portrait Gallery and has equal status with other primary business objectives.
-The National Portrait Gallery will seek to conduct its operations in such a way as to avoid harm to its employees, contractors, visitors, members of the public and all others who may be affected directly or indirectly by its activities.
+‘Health, Safety and Welfare’ is of prime importance to the National Portrait Gallery and has equal status with other primary business objectives.
+The National Portrait Gallery will seek to conduct its operations in such a way as to avoid harm to its employees, partners, visitors, members of the public and all others who may be affected directly or indirectly by its activities.
 It promotes the health and well being of employees through the Gallery occupational health service and in-house initiatives.

 - establish and maintain effective systems for managing health and safety to ensure that all risks are properly assessed and controlled.